 What Do You Mean Happy?

-If being happy were only about letting the good times roll we’d definitely be in a bad way.
-Having shot the bolt on our visa card, earned a thumping head from one (okay, three) too many, or simply experiencing the shock of our horrible too-early alarm clock declaring a nasty end to a precious weekend… there’s got to be more to it than that.
+Having shot the bolt on our visa card, earned a thumping head from one (okay, seven) too many, or simply experiencing the shock of our horrible too-early alarm clock declaring a nasty end to a precious weekend… happiness runs out.
+There’s got to be more happiness than that.

-Well obviously there is.
-Living well is fundamental to finding happiness in your life.
-At least, the kind of happiness that lasts.
+Well obviously there is and most people know that.
+You've got to live well.
+That's the basics for finding more happiness in your life.
+At least, the kind that lasts past the weekend.

-There are of course those that declare – with considerable conviction – that happiness is just an attitude.
-Work it hard and like a muscle you will build up the rigorous equivalent of a jolly six-pack of happiness abs.
-That way, you will become impervious to the hard knocks of life and, as a happy Ubermensch, overcome everything… if only you choose to make it that way.
+There are of course those that declare that happiness is an attitude.
+Work it hard and like a muscle you will build up the equivalent of a six-pack of happiness abs.
+That way, you will overcome the hard knocks of life and overcome everything… if you only make it that way.

-Of course, you can blame advertising for some of it.
-If we just bought the right rouge, a finer wine, or got more opportunities to dine at trendier restaurants we’d be fine.
-Though we know it’s mostly a hoax it’s hard not to get affected by the thousands of calculated calls.
+Of course, if we just bought the right rouge, a finer wine, or got more opportunities to dine at trendier restaurants we’d be fine.
+Though we know it’s mostly a hoax it’s hard not to get conned into thinking we really do need a Learjet for Christmas.

-Happiness – the kind that comes from applying yourself and living kindly and wisely – is an immensely satisfying thing with the most incredible shelf life.
+I'm told happiness – the kind that comes from applying yourself and living kindly and wisely - is the most satisfying thing.
+And it comes with the most incredible shelf life.
+That sounds affordable.

 But what about you?
 Are you happy with how life is working out?
 Or, are there things you’d want to improve?

 The experts reckon we can all do better.
 Stronger, faster, harder and all that.
 But, if we forget to include our own satisfaction, I reckon happiness will just be a beautiful (if annoying) butterfly.
 Incredibly amazing.
 But always out of reach.